p0lyw0lf/windowsctl/README.md

 ```

 ## Notes
-As the name is literally `windowsctl`, this project has a hard dependency on Windows and can only be run on that or compatible operating systems.
+This project has a hard dependency on Windows and can only be run on that platform, sorrz